VeryGoodOpenSource/dart_frog/docs/docs/deploying/google-cloud-run.md

 ---

 # Google Cloud Run Quickstart

-[Cloud Run](https://cloud.google.com/run) is a service in the [Google Cloud Platform](https://cloud.google.com/) that allows you to "deploy highly scalable containerized applications using your favorite language on a fully managed serverless platform".
+[Cloud Run](https://cloud.google.com/run) is a service in the [Google Cloud Platform](https://cloud.google.com/) that allows you to deploy highly scalable containerized applications using your favorite language on a fully managed serverless platform.

-You can use Cloud Run to serve requests to your `dart_frog` API quickly and without configuration.
+You can use Cloud Run to serve requests to your Dart Frog API quickly and without configuration.
 This will provide:

 - Fully managed autoscaling to handle any number of requests
 - Only pay for the computing resources you use, and pay nothing when your service isn't being used
 - Automatic logging in [Cloud Logging](https://cloud.google.com/logging)

 ## Prerequisites

 Before you get started, if you don't already have these, you'll need to create:

 - A [free Google Account](https://support.google.com/accounts/answer/27441?hl=en)
 - A [Google Cloud Platform (GCP) Project](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
 - A [billing account](https://cloud.google.com/billing/docs/how-to/manage-billing-account#create_a_new_billing_account) connected to your GCP project

 :::caution
-While the Google Cloud Platform has a large free tier that should cover testing projects, you can incur costs when running this quickstart through Cloud Run, Cloud Build, or Artifact Registry.
+While the Google Cloud Platform has a free tier that should cover testing projects, you can incur costs when running this quickstart through Cloud Run, Cloud Build, or Artifact Registry.
 For more details, see the [Google Cloud Price List](https://cloud.google.com/pricing/list).
 :::

-Additionally, you'll need to have the [`gcloud` command line interface (CLI)](https://cloud.google.com/sdk/docs/install) installed on your computer.
+Additionally, you'll need the [`gcloud` command line interface (CLI)](https://cloud.google.com/sdk/docs/install) installed on your computer.

-Finally, you'll want to log in to the `gcloud` CLI by running:
+Finally, you'll want to log in to `gcloud` by running:

 ```bash
 gcloud auth login